speedata/gogit/README.md

 changes to a git repository (with the regular git command).
 Then we use this web front end to retrieve the historic files.

-The git repository is around 300 GB (Oct.
-2016) and dates back to 2013.
+The git repository is around 500 GB (May 2017) and dates back to 2013.